FanboyAndChumChum/FanboyAndChumChum/README.md

 **though there are also a few types of skins I'll hide for:**

-Skins of actual serial killers/shooters, or anything along those lines.
+Skins of actual serial killers/shooters, hitler, or anything along those lines

-BABQFTIM skins - I despise both the AU itself and more importantly it's creator.
-It makes me uncomfortable so I hide every skin of it I see.
-Sorry.
+BABQFTIM skins

+nd thats pretty much it

 Plus, **I'm 18**.
 So, please don't try to be friends if you're not at least 16+.
 (I'm typically in the 18+ server anyway.)